jjcxdev/chambersmediaserver/jellyfin-library.md

 - The Thing (1982)
 - The Thing (2011)
 - The Toxic Avenger (1984)
-- The Toxic Avenger Part II (1989)
-- The Toxic Avenger Part III: The Last Temptation of Toxie (1989)
 - The Toxic Avenger Unrated (2025)
 - The Way Back (2020)
 - The Whale (2022)